Related Policies and Additional References:

 Academic Charges and Hearings

 Based upon its philosophy of education, St. Mary’s University is strongly committed to academic excellence, truth, honesty and personal integrity.
 The university expects all students to maintain a high standard of ethics in their academic activities.
 Hence, any form of academic dishonesty is considered a serious matter.
 Faculty members will inform, in writing, their department chair, with a copy to their dean, concerning any sanctions imposed upon students for academic dishonesty.
+For the School of Law, faculty members must report allegations of academic misconduct to the Associate Dean for Academic Affairs, the Assistant Dean for Law Student Affairs, or the Dean of the School of Law.
+Faculty members shall not enter sanctions for alleged academic misconduct without consultation with one of the administrators identified in the preceding sentence.

 Processes to be followed in incidents of a student’s alleged academic dishonesty when referred to a dean for action are outlined below.